 - Hunter’s Hot Springs

-Each hot spring is steeped in Montana history, dating back to the early 1900s and the mining days of Montana.
-Visiting the hot springs of Paradise Valley, Montana today is a treatment for body and soul and a step into Montana’s past.
+Each hot spring is historic, dating back to the late 1800s and early 1900s, during Montana’s mining era.
+Visiting the hot springs of Paradise Valley, Montana, today is a treatment for body and soul and a step into Montana’s past.

 2. Lodges, Cabins, and Glamping in Paradise Valley, Montana